qiskit-community/qiskit-aqua-interfaces/CONTRIBUTING.md

     docstring accordingly.
 -   Your contribution passes the existing tests, and if developing a new feature, that you have added new tests that cover those changes.
--   You add a new line to the `CHANGELOG.rst` file, in the `UNRELEASED` section, with the title of your pull request and its identifier (for example, \"`Replace OldComponent with FluxCapacitor (#123)`\".
+-   You add a new line to the `CHANGELOG.md` file, in the `UNRELEASED` section, with the title of your pull request and its identifier (for example, \"`Replace OldComponent with FluxCapacitor (#123)`\".